arlinbst/attendance-app/README.md

 - No data sent to any server
 - Device-specific storage

-You control your data based on Firebase configuration All data is stored locally on your device using browser localStorage.
-No data is sent to any server.
+You control your data based on Firebase configuration.

 ---